ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 setting both the latitude and longitude of LOITER mission commands to zero.

-If the GPS recovers after a GPS failsafe has started then the aircraft will automatically resume its mission where it left off.
+If the GPS recovers after a GPS failsafe has started, then the aircraft will automatically resume its mission where it left off.

 If during a period of GPS loss the aircraft also loses communications